WLLD: WiLD format

 The kayfabe line is that the station was started by two friends, Josh and Brian, who had been drinking on Josh's father's boat claiming to have pirated radio waves.
 The duo bragged of their contraband and irregulated airwaves until they were bought and turned into what is now the station that is broadcasting today.
 In reality, the station just had a very small budget to start with, often resulting in the same songs playing over and over again.
 Tone Lōc's "Wild Thing" was the first song the station had played over the air.
 The fictional friends would claim to have allegiance toward the song during their drunken stupor and continued to play the song repeatedly over the course of days.
 For the first few days the station was on the air, the song continued to be played in an effort to spark word of mouth attention.

 At first, WLLD's musical direction included a balanced mix of hit-driven R&B, Hip-Hop music and Dance tracks, mostly to counter Top 40 rival 93.3 WFLZ-FM, a move that would pay off up until WBTP (WFLZ's sister station) debuted as an urban contemporary station.
 Today, WLLD's playlist is atypical of most rhythmic stations as it consists of mostly hip-hop and R&B hits, thus is considered to be a rhythmic crossover by "Billboard".

 Change in frequency

 WLLD was located on the 98.7 frequency from May 15, 1998, until 5:00 pm on August 19, 2009.
-At that point, it swapped frequencies with smooth jazz station WSJT (now the current WPBB).
+At that point, it swapped frequencies with smooth jazz station WSJT.
 The first song played after the switch was Tone Loc's "Wild Thing", the same first song that was played when WLLD was first launched in 1998 when it was on the 98.7 frequency.

 On October 2, 2014, CBS Radio announced that it would trade all of the company's radio stations in Charlotte and Tampa (including WLLD), as well as WIP (AM) in Philadelphia, to the Beasley Broadcast Group.
 This was in exchange for five stations in Miami and Philadelphia.
 The swap was completed on December 1, 2014.